la2050/archive/_projects/2015/creating-brighter-futures-through-second-chances.md

    Vermont Square Library - $2,500
    Watts Labor Community Action Committee - $2,500 NCNW - $10,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The cost of this project will be $100,000.
-If there are any unforeseen cost we will fundraise for the additional cost.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Staff
-   Program Director $5,500.00
-   Program Manager $30,000.00

-   Subtotal:  $35,500.00
-   Benefits @ 21%:  $7,455.00
-   Total Salary/Benefits:  $42,955.00

-   Direct Expenses (Program)
-   Office Space  $2,000.00
-   Contractors/Consultant $35,000.00
-   Communications  $1,000.00
-   Curriculum Development $750.00
-   Evaluations  $1,000.00
-   Field Trips  $5,000.00
-   Insurance  $1,041.00
-   Marketing /Graphics/Website $1,286.00
-   Postage  $500.00
-   Professional Development $900.00
-   Program Supplies/Materials $2,250.00
-   Program Travel $500.00
-   Snacks $3,750.00
-   Direct Expenses Total $54,977.00
-   Indirect Expenses (Office/Administrative)
-   Office Supplies $417.00
-   Maintenance $366.00
-   Marketing Materials $250.00
-   Priniting/Copying $200.00
-   Accounting $835.00

-   InDirect Expenses Total $2,068.00

-   Total Program Cost $100,000.00
 How do you plan to scale the success of your proposal?: >- We plan to scale the success of our proposal by deliberate efforts to increase the impact of our Leadership Program.